Apollo 15 postal covers incident: Distribution

-Sieger notified his customers of the flown covers via a mailing, selling them at DM 4,850 (about $1,500 at the time), with a discount to those who bought more than one.
+Sieger notified his customers of the flown covers via a mailing, selling them at DM 4,850 (about $1,500 at the time, or $ now), with a discount to those who bought more than one.
 He kept one for himself, and by November had sold the remaining 99.
 He numbered and signed the backs of the envelopes in the lower left as a token of their genuineness.